Baked Tortilla Chip Chicken

-And a smoky chipotle dipping sauce.
+With a mango salsa and a smoky chipotle dipping sauce!
 Because once again that full title would have been far far too long.
 And ridiculous.
 But it’s all here in this tasty tasty meal.

 So get your yoga pants on, grab a margarita and let’s get ready to eat.